elm/compiler/README.md

 To use these executables you need to add a new directory to your PATH.
 For me, the executables were placed in `/home/evan/.cabal/bin` which I appended to the end of my PATH variable in my .bashrc file.
 Cabal should tell you where your executables are located upon successful installation, so you can make a similar addition (see this tutorial if you are new to changing your PATH in [Unix/Linux](http://www.cyberciti.biz/faq/unix-linux-adding-path/)).

 That is almost everything.
 Now, we will create a simple Elm project.
-The following commands will set-up a very basic project and compile it to HTML.
+The following commands will set-up a very basic project and start the Elm server.

     mkdir helloElm
     cd helloElm
     echo main = lift asText Mouse.position > main.elm
-    elm main.elm
+    elm-server

 The first two commands create a new directory and navigate into it.
 The `echo` command places a simple program into `main.elm` (do this manually if you do not have `echo`).
-The final command compiles the Elm code to HTML, which you can open with your browser.
+The final command starts the Elm server at [localhost](http://localhost:8000/), allowing you to navigate to `main.elm` and see your first program in action.

-An important note: When you install the `elm` compiler, it automatically downloads Elm's JavaScript runtime system to `~/.cabal/share/Elm-x.y.z/`.
-The runtime system will follow the name scheme `elm-runtime-x.y.z.js` where `x.y.z` matches the version number of the compiler.
-If you want to serve this file from a different location, *copy* it from its home and always be sure that code compiled with version `x.y.z` of the compiler is served with version `x.y.z` of the runtime system.

 Installation for Haskell-users